tommyrot/superseriousstats/README.md

 Everything Else
 ---------------

-For everything beside bugs you may find us on IRC in **#superseriousstats** on chat.**freenode**.net.
+For everything beside bugs you may find us on IRC in **#superseriousstats** on *chat.freenode.net*.
 Feel free to ask, talk about features, or help others get up and running.
 When it comes to adding support for new logging formats i expect you to provide enough information to extract the full syntax.
 Discord, slack, teams, we could make it all happen.
-Just keep in mind that my personal todo list is already filled to the brim and i don't have unlimited time to work on things by myself.
+Just keep in mind that my personal todo list is already filled to the brim and i don't have unlimited time to work on things, let alone research chat clients i don't even use myself.
 One particular feature i have in mind requires some artwork to be commissioned.
+Maybe some day.

 ---

 Supporting the Project
 ======================

 You're very welcome to help the project grow!
-This is best done by using superseriousstats and having fun with it, but also;
+This is best done by using superseriousstats and having fun with it, but also by;

-* Star this repo
+* Starring this repo
-* Share with a friend
+* Sharing with a friend
-* Buy me a coffee/beer
+* Buying me a coffee/beer
 * ...